dimitri-correia/Shuttle-s-Christmas-Code-Hunt/README.md

 ### when

 > The first challenge will be released on December 1, 12:00 UTC.
-A total of 16 challenges will be released
-> between December 1 and December 22.
+> A total of 16 challenges will be release.

 ### Comments

-> Challenge done while learning the axum framework and rust.
+> Challenge done while learning the axum framework and rust itself.
 >
 > Extensive use of ".unwrap()' to not lose time on that here